datahaki/sophus/README.md

 * *Lie Groups for 2D and 3D Transformations* by Ethan Eade
 * *Manifold-valued subdivision schemes based on geodesic inductive averaging* by Nira Dyn, Nir Sharon
 * *Power Coordinates: A Geometric Construction of Barycentric Coordinates on Convex Polytopes* by Max Budninskiy, Beibei Liu, Yiying Tong, Mathieu Desbrun
+* *Generalized Barycentric Coordinates in Computer Graphics and Computational Mechanics* by Kai Hormann, N. Sukumar

 ---